Nojus0/csgonotes/README.md

 Start by creating a new key, a key is a file that contains the 2 values that are used to decrypt and encrypt the notes file.
 Create a key by pressing the *New Key* button and preferably storing it on a USB or in another secure place.

 You now can create a notes file.
 This is where your encrypted notes are stored.
-You can do so by pressing the *New List* button when you load your key.
+You can do so by pressing the *New Notes* button when you load your key.

 Now you can add a new note by pressing the *Add* button, and name the notes file by changing the text in the textbox near the *Add* button, after you add your notes save them by pressing the *Save* button.